IPM Annual Report 2018

-For over 30 years, the University of Missouri IPM program has served the agriculture, horticulture, and urban pest management sectors in educating Missouri's citizens on responsible and sustainable pest management methods.
-An interlinked community of state faculty specialists, regional extension specialists, the MU Soil Testing and Plant Diagnostic Service, and MU IPM staff strive to deliver timely updates of ongoing and potential pest problems, and the research-based approaches to controlling them.
-Coordinating our efforts with our partners at Lincoln University broadens the reach of our land grant mission and allows the collective to accomplish even more.
-In 2016, we unveiled a new IPM website for Missouri that acts as a modernized communication vehicle for our pest monitoring program, newsletter articles, and social media information.
-Our state and regional specialists are engaged in an array of research programs that aren't just a reaction to current problems, but also proactively plan for future pest threats.
+Since 1980, the University of Missouri IPM program has served the agriculture, horticulture, and urban pest management sectors in educating Missouri's citizens on responsible and sustainable pest management methods.
+An interlinked community of state faculty specialists, regional extension specialists, and MU IPM staff strive to deliver timely updates of ongoing and potential pest problems, and the research-based approaches to controlling them.
+Allied programs include the Pesticide Safety Education Program, MU Soil & Plant Testing Lab, MU Plant Diagnostic Clinic, SCN Nematode Diagnostics, Master Gardeners, Healthy Yards for Clear Streams, and the Missouri Strip Trial Program.
+As evidenced in this annual update, MU state and regional specialists are engaged in an array of research programs that aren't just a reaction to current problems, but also will help proactively manage and plan for future pest threats.
+Various outreach programs, including scouting schools, training events, workshops and the Missouri IPM website are designed to keep you apprised of important pest management issues in the state, and the appropriate tactics in which to manage these problems.

 IPM1013: Pesticide Storage